 Involuntary termination of participant direction in the COMP waiver does not include terminating the participant from the waiver since the participant is returned to provider managed services in the COMP waiver.
 With involuntary termination of participant direction, there is no reduction or termination of waiver services.
 Only the service delivery method changes from participant directed to provider managed.
-The waiver participant who is returned to COMP waiver providermanaged services due to involuntary termination of participant direction receives immediate assistance in transferring all services to the traditional service delivery model in the same duration and frequency.
+The waiver participant who is returned to COMP waiver provider managed services due to involuntary termination of participant direction has no right to appeal the decision to ten11inate participant direction of COMP waiver services since there is no reduction or termination of COMP waiver services.
+Whenever it is necessary for a participant to be terminated from the COMP waiver, the participant is informed of the opportunity to request a hearing in accordance with the procedures specified in Appendix F-1.